-However, these ecosystems are experiencing ongoing disturbance as a result of erosion, vehicle and pedestrian access, weeds and pest species, illegal dumping, and runoff from stormwater and agricultural land.
+However, these ecosystems are experiencing ongoing disturbance because of erosion, vehicle and pedestrian access, weeds and pest species, illegal dumping, and runoff from stormwater and agricultural land.
 These factors threatening dune stability and reducing the erosion buffer often result in vegetation loss, impacts to native fauna species, and changes in ecosystem structure.